 I’m a Christian father of three who loves hip hop and marketing.
-I was given gift to create lyrics so naturally, I used that gift to create rhymes about Jesus.
-See Poetic Prophet.
+I was given a gift to create lyrics so naturally, I used that gift to create rhymes about Jesus.
 I have a record label called Mo Serious Entertainment that I use to produce and publish my music.
 I’ve been running MSE since high school.
-Hopefully one day, it will pay off.